Antifragility is beyond resilience or robustness. -Taleb

 Digital organizations are organic, complex and living; whereas industrial organizations are mechanical and hierarchical.
 Where simple is more sophisticated.
 Complex systems are full of interdependencies, hard to detect and nonlinear responses.
 A complex system, contrary to what people believe, does not require complicated systems and regulations and intricate policies.
 The simpler, the better.
 Complications lead to multiplicative chains of unanticipated effects.
 The complication of traditional organizations is caused by layering, units, hierarchies, fractal structure, and the difference between the interest of a unit and those of its subunits.

-Digital organization as a whole is optimal than sum of pieces.
+Digital organization as a whole is more optimal than sum of pieces.
 Antifragility gets a bit more intricate and more interesting in the presence of layers and hierarchies.
 A natural organism is not a single, final unit; it is composed of subunits and itself may be the subunit of some larger collective.
 And some parts on the inside of a system may be required to be fragile in order to make the system antifragile as a result.
 Or the organization itself might be fragile, but the information encoded in the genes reproducing it will be antifragile.

 Mechanical, Noncomplex vs. Organic, Complex